Specializations / Fellowship Program

 Curriculum:

-As a fellowship recipient, you take the same course load, but in the fall semester you are required to enroll in an elective that focuses on clinical social work practice with their targeted client population of your specialization area.
-Throughout the spring semester, you will take a series of enrichment seminars and participate in a daylong symposium with a field partner agency in order to enhance your clinical knowledge and practice skills.
+As a fellowship recipient, you take the same course load, but in the fall semester you are required to enroll in an elective that focuses on clinical social work practice with the targeted client population of your specialization area.
+Throughout the spring semester, you will take a series of enrichment seminars and participate in a daylong symposium with a partner agency in order to enhance your clinical knowledge and practice skills.

 What you get: